timholy/AdvancedScientificComputing/homeworks/pkgs_git_github.md

 (@v1.6) pkg>
 ```

-We take this step so that the next statement makes your partner's package a dependency of your *default environment*, not of *your package*:
+We took this step so that the next statement makes your partner's package a dependency of your *default environment*, not of *your package*:

 ```julia
 (@v1.6) pkg> dev https://github.com/timholy/DemoPackageMP.git